Top 20 Mexican Candies You Have to Try in 2023

 Finally, we have these delicious cookies from Puebla, made over 400 years ago by the different nuns who lived in the surrounding convents.

-These vanilla cookies are covered with a mixture of piloncillo de pepita, making them a favorite dessert for tourists visiting Puebla.
+These vanilla cookies are covered with piloncillo de pepita, making them a favorite dessert for tourists visiting Puebla.

-Interestingly, these cookies were used as a symbol of a proposal, being an offering of the great love couples had for each other.
+Interestingly, these cookies were used as a symbol of a proposal, offering the great love couples had for each other.